 Advisory guidelines and self-assessment tools for cardholders, card reconcilers, and approving officials are available at the Purchasing Services Purchasing Card website, at:

 Purchasing Services provides training on the following topics to cardholders, card reconcilers, delegated users, and approving officials:

 - Appropriate use of purchasing cards, including restrictions and compliance requirements;

 - Documentation requirements; and

 - Use of the online transaction reconciliation system provided by the issuing bank.

-For more information and to register for purchasing card training, see the Current Employee Training and Development section of the Human Resource Services website, at:
+For more information and to register for purchasing card training, see the Employees--Training and Development section of the Human Resource Services website, at: